monster-penguin/BIOS-Preservation-Tool/README.md

 **Global shopping list** (`report/global_shopping_list.csv`):

-One row per declared MD5 value across all platforms combined, for files that need attention:
+One row per declared MD5 value across all platforms combined, for files that need attention.
+Three filtered subsets are also written to the same folder:

+- `shopping_missing.csv` — files not found in any source
+- `shopping_hash_mismatch.csv` — files present but hash doesn't match any declared value
+- `shopping_unverifiable.csv` — files present but no declared hash to verify against

+All four files share identical columns; the subsets are pre-filtered views of the global list.

+Each row represents a distinct declared MD5 that still needs attention:

 | Status | Meaning |
 |--------|---------|